scottpchow23/rust_showcase/docs/debugging.md

 ## xxdb to the rescue

 This was quite an ephiphany for me: for compiled languages, there is generally no language specific debugger but instead an assembly specific debugger.
 That is to say, if I compile Rust to an x86 binary, then I can load and run Rust with my favorite C/C++ debugger.
-In this example I'll be using lldb as my debugger of choice but known that the same principles apply to other debuggers like gdb.
+In this example I'll be using `lldb` as my debugger of choice but known that the same principles apply to other debuggers like `gdb`.

-So in theory, we should just be able to take an executable (compiled with symbols) and just feed it to lldb right?
+So in theory, we should just be able to take an executable (compiled with symbols) and just feed it to `lldb` right?
 Let's try debugging our shadowing executable, found under `./target/debug/examples/shadowing`:

 ```bash
 # compile